 You probably followed the Pinner’s board or their entire account.
-To unfollow a board simply go to the board and click “Unfollow”.
+To unfollow a board simply go to the board and click EDIT to open it up.
+Next, click “Unfollow”.
 When you’re done it should read as “Follow”.

-To unfollow a pinner’s account go to their Pinterest home page and click the “Unfollow All” button.
+To unfollow a Pinner’s account go to their Pinterest profile page and click the “Unfollow” button as shown below.

-- You and the person you block can’t follow each other or interact with each other’s’ Pins (including liking, pinning or commenting)
+- You and the person you block can’t follow each other or interact with each other’s’ Pins (including pinning or commenting).

 When you block someone, you might see his/her boards and Pins in public areas such as search results, category feeds or group boards.